ScienceOfReading/SOR_Content/README.md

 * [timeline_entries.js](timeline_entries.js) is just for the Timeline page.
 (Basically, each entry has a year.)

 Each page entry SHOULD contain a list of the XP's and timeline_entries on that page.
 Unfortunately, we didn't start it that way, and not all have been converted yet.
 Contact Ed if you need it.

+## About
+The SOR mobile app is intended to be a community-owned asset for the Science of Reading community.

+We seek suggestions as to how best to make that happen.